climatescope/climatescope.org/app/_en_region/lac.md

 In terms of geography, [Brazil](/en/country/brazil), the largest power market in Latin America, continues to lead regionally in terms of amount of investment, registering $10.7bn of new funds for renewables in 2015.
 However, geographic diversification continues.

-Last year, [Mexico](/en/country/mexico) ($4.1bn) and [Chile](/en/country/brazil) ($3.4bn) were the second and third largest renewable investment destinations (Figure 5).
+Last year, [Mexico](/en/country/mexico) ($4.1bn) and [Chile](/en/country/brazil) ($3.4bn) were the 2<sup>nd</sup> and 3<sup>rd</sup> largest renewable investment destinations (Figure 5).
 Much smaller countries have gone through waves of investment given the size of their economies and power grids.
 For instance, Honduras saw a surge of $675m invested last year and Jamaica received $205m for renewable energy projects, compared to only $3m in 2014.
 These countries will be unable to sustain such levels of investment on a yearly basis, but their successes in 2015 demonstrate how the clean energy map has expanded.

 ![LAC Fig 5 - Clean energy investment by country, 2010 - 2015](/assets/images/content/2016/LAC_Fig.
 5.jpg)